ikasanEIP/ikasan/ikasaneip/developer/docs/DeveloperPreRequisites.md

 ## Java IDE
-Any Java IDE will suffice (even a text editor if you are feeling brave), we recommend IntelliJ CE.
+Any Java IDE will suffice (even a text editor if you are feeling brave).
+We recommend IntelliJ CE as the Java IDE.

 # Document Info